 A few verses later, Revelation 12:9, he is called "that serpent of old," clearly identifying him as the serpent who deceived Adam and Eve in the Garden of Eden (Genesis 3:1).
 The description draws our attention to his crafty character and his constant activity of temptation and deception.
 As the verse goes on to say, he "deceives the whole world."

-The apostle Paul calls Satan "the god of this age" in II Corinthians 4:4, and in Galatians 1:4, he writes of the present time as "this present evil age."
-Because his attitude is influencing the people of this world, Satan is the reason this age will never improve.
+In Galatians 1:4, Paul writes of the present time as "this present evil age."
+Because Satan's attitude is influencing the people of this world, this age will never improve.
 Because the world gets its character from the wicked one's presence and activity, we live in an evil age that grows increasingly worse.